 - Write correctly and clearly in forms and styles appropriate for the communications professions, their audiences and the purposes the writing serves.

-- Critically evaluate your own work and that of others for accuracy and fairness, clarity, appropriate style and grammatical correctness.
+- Critically evaluate your own work and that of others for accuracy and fairness, clarity, appropriate style, punctuation and grammatical correctness.

 - Apply current tools and technologies appropriate for the communications professions.